Synchro/laravel-violations/README.md

     ->header('Content-Security-Policy', 'default-src \'self\'; report-to '.Synchro\Violation\Violation::cspReportTo());
 ```

+#### Enabling CSP hash reports
+If you want to enable [CSP hash reports](https://w3c.github.io/webappsec-csp/#reporting), add the `'report-sha256'` keyword (or `'report-sha384'` or `'report-sha512'` depending on which hash type you want to receive, and note that the single quotes around the values are required) to the `script-src` directive in your CSP header.
+With that in place, you will start receiving reports in the `csp-hash` format for *every script that your page loads*, sent to the same endpoint as your CSP reports.
+Note that this *only* works when you're using the CSP3 `report-to` directive, as no report format is defined for CSP2-style `report-uri` endpoints.
+Note that these reports are purely for usage monitoring, and do not represent a violation or error status; they are useful to help you keep track of exactly what software you are using.
+[Report-uri.com announced support for these reports in September 2025](https://scotthelme.co.uk/capture-javascript-integrity-metadata-using-csp/).

+> [!TIP]
+> These reports do not have anything to do with SRI hashes used to spot unexpected changes to external scripts; they are simply a way to monitor which scripts are being loaded on your pages, useful for validating [SBOMs](https://www.cisa.gov/sbom) or dependency/vulnerability/compliance tracking.

 ### Using `spatie/laravel-csp`
 [Spatie's CSP package for Laravel](https://github.com/spatie/laravel-csp) helps you build complex CSP headers using a nice fluent interface.
-While it supports the `report-uri` and `report-to` directives, you are expected to populate their values yourself; That's where this package comes in.
+While it supports the `report-uri` and `report-to` directives, you are expected to populate their values yourself; That's where this package can help out.
 In Spatie's CSP config file in `config/csp.php`, set the `report-to` and `report-uri` CSP directives to retrieve correctly formatted reporting endpoints that you defined in this package's config, using the helper functions, for example:

 ```php